Trading of shareholder votes: Academic analysis

 In a 1998 lecture titled What Money Can't Buy: The Moral Limits of Markets, Harvard University professor Michael Sandel identifies three cases where he finds good reason that markets should be limited: military service, political voting, and the distribution of income and wealth.
 Sandel explores why vote buying in political elections (rather than in corporate matters) evokes moral hesitation.
 He concludes his analysis on the trading of political votes by claiming that democracy is not simply about aggregating the interests and preferences of voting constituents and translating them into policy.
 Sandel's argument is somewhat circular, as he states that citizenship in a democracy is something that money can't buy.
 While Sandel directs his moral argument to political voting in a democracy, the implication of his framework for voting in a corporation could be that being a shareholder is more than simply pursuing one's economic interest.
 In that regards, Sandel would advocate for stakeholder theory, although such a position may not necessarily support or oppose a market for shareholder voting rights.

 University of Chicago Professor Eric Posner and co-author E. Glen Weyl discuss an alternative system of shareholder voting in their 2013 paper Quadratic Voting as Efficient Corporate Governance.
 Posner and Weyl criticize the current one-share-one-vote system as allowing large shareholders to exploit smaller ones.
 Under their proposed quadratic voting (QV) system, shareholders would not be entitled to voting rights along with their shares.
 Instead, a market for votes would be created where anyone could buy votes in a corporate election.
 Under QV, the price of the votes is set equal to the square of the number of votes already purchased.
 The proceeds paid by all the votes would be given to the corporate treasury, which would then redistribute the funds to all the shareholders (similar to a dividend), with certain limitations for shareholders who own more than 1% of the corporation (to prevent exploitation).

 Valuation

+The pricing and value of shareholder votes has been analyzed by academics through a variety of methods.
+In particular, four methods have been used in academic research: